mcclowes/cv/README.md

 <p><em>November 2021 - Ongoing</em></p>
 <p>Heading <a href="https://bit.ly/3ObH0e0">Codat</a>&#39;s client and developer experience, I&#39;ve:</p>
 <ul>
+<li>Created the product vision and strategy for the user experiences and platform teams (the majority of Codat&#39;s P&amp;E org), reporting directly to the CEO.</li>
+<li>Managed high-performing product, engineering, design, and technical writing teams, coaching contributors consistently recognised as top achievers.</li>
+<li>Created Codat&#39;s best-in-class <a href="https://docs.codat.io/auth-flow/overview">Link</a> product, driving the data sharing for 100,000s of SMBs.</li>
+<li>Replatformed Codat.</li>
+<li><a href="https://app.codat.io/">Dev portal</a> - Redesigned and built the <a href="https://bit.ly/3AXMZjC">Codat Portal</a></li>
 <li><a href="https://docs.codat.io/">Docs</a> - Fully reimagined docs site, launched new detailed API ref and SDKs, and sample code</li>
-<li><a href="https://app.codat.io/">Dev portal</a> - Redesigned and rebuilt the <a href="https://bit.ly/3AXMZjC">Codat Portal</a></li>
+<li>Delivered major features for the largest US &amp; UK banks and other major enterprises</li>
-<li>Growth - Launched a new pricing model and growth motion, reducing friction in adoption</li>
+<li>Growth - Launched (and later sunset) an experimental new pricing model and growth motion for Codat.</li>
+<li>Managed the design team, creating beautiful and usable experiences</li>
+<li>Rolled out our design system across our products, with a focus on accessibility</li>
 <li>Pioneered data-driven product management, supported by Amplitude</li>
-<li>Rolled out our design system across our products, with a focus on accessibility</li>
-<li>Delivered features for major enterprises and US &amp; UK banks, including enterprise-grade SSO</li>
-<li>Lead our design team to create a beautiful and usable experiences</li>
 <li>Created an ethnographic research practice, focused on our developer personas</li>
-<li>Been promoted at pace several times to my current responsibilities</li>
+<li>Celebrated as &quot;Codat&#39;s top PM&quot; and &quot;top manager&quot; and promoted at pace several times to current responsibilities</li>
 </ul>
 <h3>Product Manager <em>- Swoop</em></h3>
 <p><em>March 2021 - Novmber 2021</em></p>
-<p>Managed building to loan provider and credit scoring APIs, as well as designing <a href="https://bit.ly/swoopfunding">Swoop</a>&#39;s own API.
-Have recently delivered a new sales channel for Swoop, allowing SMBs to find themselves up to £1,000,000 in funding, accessible within 24 hours via our loan providers&#39; APIs.</p>
+<p>Managed building to loan provider and credit scoring APIs, as well as designing <a href="https://bit.ly/swoopfunding">Swoop</a>&#39;s own instant-decisioning API product.
+Delivered a new growth product for Swoop, allowing SMBs to find themselves up to £1,000,000 in funding, accessible within 24 hours via our loan providers&#39; APIs.</p>
 <p>Ran delivery management for the team, and dramatically increased our my team&#39;s velocity, releasing several major projects.</p>
 <h3>Product Manager <em>- Codogo</em></h3>
 <p><em>April 2016 - August 2018</em></p>